+Almost every new caller has said to me “I’ve never hired a private investigator” or ” I never thought I’d need a private investigator”.
 A long time ago, I said the same thing about a primary care physician.
-Point being, it’s no different than any other occasion that calls for you to exercise good judgment as a consumer.
+My point is, it’s no different than any other occasion that calls for you to exercise good judgment as a consumer.
 If you need the services of a professional, you have several options you can explore.

+What can you do?
 The internet is, by far, the most valuable of your resources.
 A simple keyword search is the best place to start.
-Just remember that the first listings posted at the top of your results page are not always the best choice.
-You may want to look at several different investigators before you find one that makes you feel good.
+Just remember that the first listings posted at the top of your results page are typically paid ads and not always the best choice.
+These paid listings go the highest bidder and not earned through their delivery of service.
+You may want to look beyond the first page of results at several different investigators before you find one that makes you feel good and provides the answers you are looking for during your consultation.
 You can also follow-up by checking other sites such as Yelp and your local Better Business Bureau.

 What to look for: People who are looking for a private investigator need to consider one very important characteristic.
 Professional work ethics.
 The difference between a good experience and a bad one can fall on this simple rule of “professionalism”.
 Unfortunately for me, I have experienced the full ethical spectrum of professionalism in the field of professional services.
 I have experienced first hand the police officer that had no tact, character or compassion for the community s/he serves.
 I’ve experienced the nurse that didn’t have a clue of the emotional impact his/her thoughtless behavior had on a patient in the emergency room.
 A true professional will display good personality characteristics such as tact and compassion.